At What Age Should Teens Date?

 I have also seen scenarios where a parent is so strict on their teen for fear of what might and can happen that it causes the teen to rebel and seek attention from the opposite sex by any means necessary.
 This does not mean that parents have to give in to their rules and standards, but I think the lines of communication definitely need to be open.

-Tamara Hartley is Your Advice Guru and author of REAL Advice from REAL Experience: Advice, Tips and Strategies for Your Life, Relationships, and Career.
+Tamara Hartley is the author of Stop Wasting Your Time Blaming Others for Your Life, and REAL Advice from REAL Experience.
 She uses her personal life experiences and lessons learned to give others a different perspective and help them make critical decisions in their life, relationships and careers.
-She is also a personal success coach and works with individuals to find balance, make moves, and live their dreams.
-Email questions to advice@YourAdviceGuru.com.
-Follow Tamara on Twitter @DrTamaraHartley.
-Learn more about her coaching programs at www.YourPersonalSuccessCoach.com.
+Email questions to advice@YourAdviceGuru.com or on Twitter @YourHowToCoach using the hashtag #AskTamara.

 Tamara is also a personal success and “How-To” coach and helps individuals figure out “the how” to make their dreams their reality.
 Learn more about her coaching programs at www.YourHowToCoach.com.